FAQ

 How much input do I have on the way my master will sound?

 When you send in your songs, I'll ask you if you have any preferences in terms of EQ or overall sound.
-As I master your album, I will upload mp3 samples for you to check out so you can provide feedback and tell me if everything is sounding exactly as you want it.
+As I master your album, I will upload WAV samples for you to check out so you can provide feedback and tell me if everything is sounding exactly as you want it.
 Your master isn't considered finalized until you have approved it and it sounds exactly the way you want!

 What are the services you provide in the mastering process?